A-ElnaggarDev/A-ElnaggarDev/README.md

 - 👋 Hi, I’m @A-ElnaggarDev
 - 👀 I’m interested in software engineering
-- 💞️ I’m looking to collaborate on large projects that help humans
+- 💞️ I’m looking to collaborate on large projects that ease humans life
 - 📫 How to reach me eng.ahmedelnaggardev@gmail.com

 <!---